needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 ### Toolbar

-1. Selecting **File > New** clears the selection, the Viewport canvas, the Explorer, and all undo/redo stack operations for the previous document.
+1. Selecting **File > New** clears the selection, the Viewport canvas, the StyleSheets pane, the Hierarchy, and all undo/redo stack operations for the previous document.
 A prompt is displayed if there are unsaved changes.
 1. Selecting **File > Save** asks for new file names for USS and UXML if it is the first save, otherwise, it overwrites the previously saved/loaded files.
 1. Saving should work even if the opened assets have been moved or renamed (in which case, the UI Builder should update the USS Style paths inside the UXML document).
 1. Selecting **File > Save As...** always asks for a new file name and saves as a copy of the current document.
 1. Selecting **File > Open...** displays an Open File Dialog and lets you select a `.uxml` asset inside your Project.
 1. Dragging a `.uxml` asset onto the Object Field loads that file.
 1. Can preview Light/Dark/Runtime themes inside the Canvas via the **Theme** popup field, independent from the current Editor Theme. **Default Theme** uses the current Editor Theme, while the other options force a theme to be used in the Canvas.
-If the `com.unity.ui.runtime` package is not installed, the Runtime theme will be substituted by the Light Editor theme.
+If the runtime package is not installed, the Runtime theme will be substituted by the Light Editor theme.
 1. Pressing **Preview** toggles _Preview_ mode, where you can no longer select elements by clicking them in the Viewport.
 Instead, Viewport elements receive regular mouse and focus events.

 ### Save Dialog